MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/dpm-notifications.md

 As a result, the PEP cannot issue any power control requests to the driver unless it has either first received a PEP_DPM_DEVICE_STARTED notification or a PEP_DPM_POWER_CONTROL_REQUEST notification.

+>[!NOTE]
-Note  The PEP can ignore this notification if it does not issue any power control requests.
+>The PEP can ignore this notification if it does not issue any power control requests.

 For a PEP_DPM_DEVICE_STARTED notification, the AcceptDeviceNotification routine is called at IRQL <= DISPATCH_LEVEL.